withhaibun/haibun/README.md

 and any other modules you may need.

-## Developing new modules

 For an example module external to the main haibun project, please refer to [haibun sarif](https://github.com/withhaibun/haibun-sarif).

 It may be helpful to refer to the [haibun e2e-tests](https://github.com/withhaibun/haibun-e2e-tests) repository, which contains running examples of integration tests.
 For example, set up that repository, and run `npm run test-xss`.

 ...

-A new Haibun module is created by implementing the AStepper interface from
+A new Haibun module is created by implementing the `AStepper` interface from
 @haibun/core (see example below), and adding the module to the testing target directory (refer to the e2e-tests files package.json and local/config.json for what this should look like).

-For example, to create a new module that verifies files exist, using Haibun's abstract stoarge, you might do the following;
+For example, to create a new module that verifies files exist, using Haibun's abstract storage, you might do the following;

 `mkdir haibun-files-exist`
 `npm init`